ctorresmx/scriba/CONTRIBUTING.md

 ### Dependencies

 - Keep dependencies minimal
-- Prefer Deno standard library
+- Prefer well-maintained crates
 - Document reasons for adding new dependencies
-- Use specific versions (no `latest`)
+- Use specific versions in Cargo.toml

 ### Performance